 Orphaned at an early age, a high-school dropout, he eventually ended up in prison on a trumped up murder charge.
 Even when he was released, after six years in the slammer, the cops continued to harass him.
 Ross had discovered that the world wasn't exactly a friendly place for those on the "outside," and so he set out to help them, hence the name of the show.
 His "outsider" status allowed him to empathize with other people, and he was an extremely thorough and dedicated detective, and would often take on low-paying cases.

 One of the first of the sensitive, compassionate eyes to be featured on television (he didn't even carry a gun!), echoing literary eyes such as Ross Macdonald's Lew Archer, and anticipating the world class pained exasperation of both Harry O and Jim Rockford.

-Although the series never caught on, it bore more than a few similiarities with the latter, which proved much more successful for Huggins seven years later.
+Although the series never caught on, it bore more than a few similiarities with both, particularly the latter, which proved much more successful for Huggins seven years later.
 And as in most of Huggins series, his 1949 novel The Double Take, which had featured Stuart Bailey of 77 Sunset Strip fame, was adapted as an episode.

 And here's an interesting bit of trivia: Rockford kept his gun in the cookie jar, Ross kept his phone in the fridge.
 Is this some sort of Huggins' trademark?